 possible_plan_table = {possible_plan: [possible_plan] for possible_plan in possible_plans}

-We are going to keep 2 different tables.
-One is going to be a set of dead_plans, and the other one is going to be a mapping of the possible routes and how far they can proceed.
-Like if we have 2 possible routes and one can eat 3 token more and then fail, and if the other one can eat 4 and fail, we'll go for the latter.
+to be a mapping of the possible routes and how far they can proceed.
+Like if we have 2 possible routes and one

 with self._tokens.release() as token_proxy: